jaiden2013yt/TechxtEdit/README.md

 - ~~height selection for the editor element(DISPLAY)~~
 - ~~export save~~ ~~and import save~~
 - ASSINATE SERVICE WORKER BUTTON, AND A DISABLE CHECKBOX
-- flip option in the replace text thing :3
+- ~~flip option in the replace text thing :3~~ I need to make the css better
 - reset settings button
 - i will add more later